kyuupichan/electrumx/docs/environment.rst

   Bandwidth usage is gradually reduced over time by "refunding" a proportional part of the limit every now and then.

+.. envvar:: RESOURCE_USAGE_LIMIT

+  Per IP address periodic resource usage limit.
+  Very similar to :envvar:`BANDWIDTH_LIMIT`, with a notable difference being that this limit is based on the IP address of the session and is persisted (only in memory) across reconnects.

+  Requests made by sessions incur costs.
+This cost is a naive heuristic that tries to correlate with the CPU and DISK I/O usage of the request.

+  The time period is one day.
+The default resource limit is coin-specific.
+  For BTC, it is 30000.
+Set to zero for "unlimited".

+  See the :ref:`res_usage` RPC command.

 .. envvar:: SESSION_TIMEOUT

   An integer number of seconds defaulting to 600.
 Sessions with no